AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md

 ### Permissions inherited from parent objects

-Permissions in `Workfront` are inherited hierarchically.
+Permissions in Workfront are inherited hierarchically.
 This means that if you are granting permissions to a user on a parent object, they gain the same permissions on the children objects associated with it by default.

 For example, if you give a user Contribute permissions to a project, the user has Contribute permissions to all tasks and issues (child objects) associated with that project.

 Continuing with the example above, you cannot restrict permissions to child objects.
 If you do not want the user to have Contribute permissions to child objects associated with the project, you must manually remove the Inherited Permissions from the objects and then adjust the permissions for the individual user, including any Advanced Settings.&nbsp;

-For more information about the hierarchy and interdependency of objects in `Workfront`, see the section [Interdependency and hierarchy of objects](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md#understanding-interdependency-and-hierarchy-of-objects) in the article [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For more information about the hierarchy and interdependency of objects in Workfront, see the section [Interdependency and hierarchy of objects](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md#understanding-interdependency-and-hierarchy-of-objects) in the article [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 >[!NOTE]
 >
->Your `Workfront administrator` can disable inherited permissions for documents in your access level.&nbsp;For more information about disabling inherited permissions for documents in the access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+>Your Workfront administrator can disable inherited permissions for documents in your access level.&nbsp;For more information about disabling inherited permissions for documents in the access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 ### Permissions acquired through organizational memberships&nbsp;